Student Academic Rights and Responsibilities

 Student Retention and Graduation Rates

-The third semester retention rate is the percent of entering first-year students who return to the College for their second year.
-At Ithaca College, 83.3% of the first-year students entering in the fall of 2022 returned in the fall of 2023.
-For comparison, the mean national rate at similar colleges was 79.0% for the fall 2021 cohort returning in fall 2022, per the National Student Clearinghouse First-Year Persistence and Retention 2021 Beginning Postsecondary Student Cohort report.
+The third semester retention rate is the percent of first-time full-time students who return to the college for their second year.
+At Ithaca College, 84.7% of the first-time full-time students entering in fall 2023 returned in fall 2024.
+For comparison, the mean national rate at private, nonprofit, four-year institutions was 79.2% for the fall 2022 cohort returning in fall 2023, per the National Student Clearinghouse First-Year Persistence and Retention Fall 2022 Beginning Postsecondary Student Cohort report.

-Another important statistic is the six-year graduation rate of first-time, full-time first-year students who begin in the fall.
-At Ithaca College, 74.1% of the first-time, full-time students entering in fall 2017 graduated within six years.
-For comparison, the mean national average at private, non-profit, four-year institutions was 77.5% per the National Student Clearinghouse Completing College National and State Reports.
+Another important statistic is the six-year graduation rate of first-time full-time students who begin in the fall.
+At Ithaca College, 76.1% of the first-time full-time students entering in fall 2018 graduated within six years.
+For comparison, the mean national average at private, nonprofit, four-year institutions was 75.5% per the National Student Clearinghouse Yearly Progress and Completion report.

-For more information about data at Ithaca College, please visit the Ithaca College Student Consumer Information.
+For more Ithaca College data and information, please visit the Ithaca College Institutional Research and Student Consumer Information websites.